MolBIFFM/diana/README.md

     }
 ]
 ```
-A threshold on the number of replicates to accept a measurement.
+A threshold on the number of replicates required to consider a measurement.
 The default setting is `1`.

 ```json
 [